epandurski/swaptacular.github.io/_posts/2024-07-04-automated-currency-exchanges.md

 If the picture above reminds you of the proverbial penny, which goes from hand to hand, in a circle, paying troublesome old debts &mdash;
 you are spot on.
-Here the idea is exactly the same, but there are several important generalizations:
+Here the idea is the same, but with several important
+generalizations:

 1. "Trading circles" are found automatically, using a relatively simple algorithm.
 The number of participants in each trading circle